AlbertHakvoort/Melcloud2Domoticz/README.md

 # Melcloud2Domoticz 2.0.1

-Tool for extracting data from Melcloud to Domoticz
+Tool for extracting data from Melcloud Ecodan to Domoticz (only 1x Air/Water unit!!
+Air/Air isn't working)

 --> !!
 Domoticz is leading, so changes made in Melcloud are overruled by Domoticz (next version will have 2way sync)